AI strategy and leadership

 Jon Gray, President and COO of Blackstone, stated in the press release why the venture exists: "We believe it can help break down one of the most significant bottlenecks to enterprise AI adoption by expanding the number of highly skilled implementation partners."
 (Blackstone press release, May 4 2026)

-That is an operational reading, not a commercial one.
+Read that as operational, not commercial.
 The JV exists because implementation capacity — the human ability to take frontier AI and deploy it inside a real business — is scarce.
-Capital does not solve scarcity of skilled people.
+Capital doesn't solve a scarcity of skilled people.
 The venture is an attempt to manufacture that capacity at scale.

-This is the sentence that mid-market leaders should read twice.
+Mid-market leaders should read that sentence twice.
 Jon Gray is naming a universal constraint.
-He is not describing a PE-exclusive problem.
-He is describing the constraint that faces every organisation trying to get from "we want AI to change how we operate" to "AI is changing how we operate."
+He's not describing a PE-exclusive problem.
+He's describing the constraint facing every organisation trying to get from "we want AI to change how we operate" to "AI is changing how we operate."

 The Blackstone programme addresses that constraint for firms with PE backing and capital at the programme's threshold.
 For everyone else, the constraint is identical.
 The access route is not.